Eric Turnnessen Composer

 Meet the Judges

-Once all submissions have been received, I, Eric Turnnessen, will narrow down the group to a smaller pool of finalists before bringing in additional judges for the final decision.
-Joining in the final round will be Jack Hughes, Orchestrator Manager of the Northern Film Orchestra, and Melvin Tay, Conductor of the Northern Film Orchestra.
+Once all submissions have been received Eric Turnnessen will narrow down the group to a smaller pool of finalists before bringing in additional judges for the final decision.
+Joining in the final round will be Jack Hughes, Orchestrator Manager of the Northern Film Orchestra, Melvin Tay, Conductor of the Northern Film Orchestra and Zach Heyde, Composer & Content Creator.

 Prize Package